nasa/fprime/docs/UsersGuide/best/development-practice.md

    variable in the file.
 7. Add component directory to the deployment's cmake file with `add_fprime_subdirectory`.

-Alternativly, you may use `fprime-util new --component` from the fprime-tools package.
+Alternatively, you may use `fprime-util new --component` from the fprime-tools package.
 This will walk the user through a few prompts about the component they are creating.
 Then the following will be done automatically:

 1. A new component directory will be created
 2. The `*Ai.xml` file will be generated, filled out with all of the information provided by the user
-3. Commands, telemtry, events, and parameters will be added to the xml file based on what the user choses through the prompts
+3. Commands, telemetry, events, and parameters will be added to the xml file based on what the user choses through the prompts
-4. Ports neccesary for commands, telemetry, events, and parameters will be automatically added to the `*Ai.xml` file depending which elements the user chooses to include
+4. Ports necessary for commands, telemetry, events, and parameters will be automatically added to the `*Ai.xml` file depending which elements the user chooses to include
 5. A component `CMakeLists.txt` file will be generated and the component xml will be added to the source files.
 6. The component directory will be added to the deployments cmake file with `add_fprime-subdirectory`
 7. The user is given the option to generate implementation `*.cpp` and `*.hpp` files
-8. The user is given the option to generate a unit test directory with neccesary unit test files within it.
+8. The user is given the option to generate a unit test directory with necessary unit test files within it.
 9. A `*.sdd` file is generated with documentation about ports, commands, events,
    telemetry, parameters, and time of creation already filled out